cython/cython/docs/src/userguide/source_files_and_compilation.rst

     ``Py_MOD_GIL_USED`` which will cause the GIL to be automatically enabled.
 Setting this to True does not itself make the module safe to run without the GIL; it merely confirms that you have checked the logic and consider it safe to run.
+Since free-threading support is still experimental itself, this is also an experimental directive that might be changed or removed in future releases.
 Default is False.

 ``overflowcheck`` (True / False)
     If set to True, raise errors on overflowing C integer arithmetic